 This step is self-explanatory considering that this app is a client for a web store.
 It won’t load the content or won’t even open at all unless you are connected to a stable Wi-Fi or mobile data network.
 Therefore, make sure that the network is not the cause of the problem by testing it in other apps.

-If you can confirm that there are no network issues and all other apps work as intended, continue to the next step.
-On the other hand, if you determine that there are some connectivity issues, learn how to fix them, here.
+If you can confirm that there are no network issues and that all other apps work as intended, continue to the next step.
+On the other hand, if you determine that there are some connectivity issues, learn what to do if your Android won’t connect to Wi-Fi in our dedicated troubleshooting article.

 2. Clear local data